hunterhogan/Integrated_code_fire_font/README.md

 ### Make Source Han Mono Comprehensive TTC file

-I followed the instructions seven-year-old instructions in the Source Han Mono repository as closely as possible, except I didn't "subroutinize", which should hypothetically produce a similar file to their [Release](https://github.com/adobe-fonts/source-han-mono/releases/tag/1.002).
+I followed the seven-year-old instructions in the Source Han Mono repository as closely as possible, except I didn't "subroutinize", which should hypothetically produce a similar file to their [Release](https://github.com/adobe-fonts/source-han-mono/releases/tag/1.002).
 My file is larger, which is expected, but I can't figure out if my file is fully functional or in what other ways it differs from the official release.
 I created this unnecessary process to learn how to make TTC files.

 1. Maximize locales, styles, and weights in "_theSSOT.py".
 2. Run `foundry.smithyCasts_afdko('SourceHanMono')`.